Author: admin

 About admin

-Danielle Papageorgiou is married to Jon and together they have two homeschool graduates and a 13-year-old.
-She has been homeschooling, or “Lifeschooling,” for 23 years and has a passion for helping other moms learn how to homeschool in a way that enhances rather than competes with family life.
+Danielle Papageorgiou is married to Jon and together they have two homeschool graduates and a 14-year-old (as of 2026).
+She has been homeschooling, or “Lifeschooling,” for 25 years and has a passion for helping other moms learn how to homeschool in a way that enhances rather than competes with family life.
 Through her Lifeschooling book, blog, resources, and community, she helps you see the educational value in everyday life and focus on developing your child’s God-given gifts, so you can raise a world-changer.
 You can find her book, Lifeschooling: Learning to Think Outside the Curriculum Box, at www.LifeschoolingBook.com.

 Lifeschooling Lessons from a Weekend of Heartbreak